githubabcs/gh-abcs-developer/labs/lab04.md

 # 4 - GitHub Apps
-In this lab you will
+In this lab you will develop a GitHub App using the Probot framework.
 > Duration: 15-20 minutes

 References: